 Higher Level Skills

-The Higher Level Skills program provides a government subsidy to support eligible individuals to access subsidised training in selected certificate IV and above qualifications, or priority skill sets.
+The Higher Level Skills program provides a government subsidy to support eligible individuals to access subsidised training in selected certificate IV or above qualifications, and priority skill sets.

-The aim is to assist individuals to gain the higher level skills required to secure employment or career advancement in priority industries or to transition to university.
+The aim is to assist individuals to gain the higher level skills required to secure employment or career advancement in priority industries or to transition to university to continue their studies.
 Employers may also be able to access training to address workforce development needs.

 What training is available?